zhengying-liu/info232/TP3/README.md

 GROUP LEADER:  Go to https://github.com/ and create a NEW account in the name of the group, using groupname@chalearn.org as email.

 Create a new repo.
 Name it also groupname.
-Do NOT initialize is with README.
+Do NOT initialize it with README.

 On your local computer, push the contents of the starting kit to the repo: